 Only two-thirds of Tanzanian girls who start secondary school will go on to complete secondary school.
 When a girl drops out of school, her healthy adolescent development and transition to productive adulthood is impacted, and she is exposed to challenges she is not equipped to face.
 In Tanzania, girls face large barriers to completing education: lack of money for school fees, unsafe conditions to and from school and even in the classroom, gender privacy concerns, and a culture of inequality.

 The Kisa Project provides young women with a pathway to success during their last two years of secondary school by helping them prepare for university, or a professional career, or by teaching them how to set up their own business if they are interested in entrepreneurship.
 As the Forum for African Women Educationalists has recognized, "In sub-Saharan Africa, the social return on girls' education is estimated at...18.2% for secondary education, the highest rate in the world."

-Over the next three years, the Kisa Project will impact the lives of over 15,000 young women and their communities through enrolling over 1,400 young women as Kisa Scholars in 32 partner schools and providing mentorship through the Kisa Scholars to over 14,000 young girls.
-Research demonstrates the significant benefits to women: educated girls are three times less likely to contract HIV/AIDS; children of African mothers with five years of education have a 40% better chance of living to age 5.
+In the next year, our local partner aims to add to the more than 10,500 girls who have participated in their mentoring programs, enrolling over 1,000 new girls this year Kisa Scholars, providing mentorship opportunities from university-educated Tanzanian women.
+Research shows the significant benefits to women: educated girls are three times less likely to contract HIV/AIDS; children of African mothers with five years of education have a 40% better chance of living to age 5.

 This project has provided additional documentation in a PDF file (projdoc.pdf).

 Support this important cause by creating a personalized fundraising page.Start a Fundraiser